How to Manage Databases in App Platform

 Upgrade Dev Database to Managed Database

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Settings tab.
+To upgrade your dev database, go to the control panel, click on your app, and click on the Settings tab.

 Click the dev database you would like to upgrade to a managed database and click the Upgrade to a Managed Database button.
 You can choose the size of the machines that run your database with the Node Plan drop-down, and add standby nodes that stay synchronized and provide failover during downtime with the Standby Nodes drop-down.